-- dispatches shall be reported by the supplier of goods, using nature of transaction codes 1.1; - arrivals from distance sellers above the Intrastat threshold shall be reported by the body responsible for the payment of the supplier's VAT obligations (tax representative) in the Member State of destination.
+- intra-EU exports shall be reported by the supplier of goods, using nature of transaction codes 1.2; - intra-EU imports, if the Intrastat threshold is exceeded, will be reported by the company responsible for paying the tax obligations of the supplier of the goods, which is registered for VAT purposes in the Member State of destination.
+State of destination.